-Compliance with the terms and conditions of future NPDES permits will effectively implement the WLA and demonstrate consistency with the assumptions and requirements of the TMDL.
+Compliance with the terms and conditions of existing and future National Pollutant Discharge Elimination System (NPDES) permits will effectively implement the WLA and demonstrate consistency with the assumptions and requirements of the TMDL.
 Required load reductions in the LA portion of this TMDL can be implemented through voluntary measures and may be eligible for CWA §319 grants.

-The Department recognizes that adaptive implementation of this TMDL will be needed to achieve applicable water quality criteria, and we are committed to targeting the load reductions to improve water quality in the Walton Creek watershed.
+The Department recognizes that adaptive implementation of this TMDL will be needed to achieve applicable water quality criteria, and we are committed to targeting the load reductions to improve water quality in the Patrick Creek watershed.
 As additional data and/or information become available, it may become necessary to revise and/or modify the TMDL accordingly.